nafiserb/ESpinS/README.md

 Spin configurations can be updated through either local Metropolis updating or parallel tempering.

 If you are using this software, please cite
-> Nfise Rezaei, Mojtaba Alaei, Hadi Akbarzadeh, ESpinS: A program for classical Monte-Carlo simulations of spin systems.
+> Nfise Rezaei, Mojtaba Alaei, Hadi Akbarzadeh, ESpinS: A program for classical Monte-Carlo simulations of spin systems, arXiv:1912.00793

 ## Requirements